Silous888/RawTextCheck/readme.md

 ***Top Part***

 - **Create New Project**: You need to specify a unique name, a language for analysis, and a parser.
-All settings can be changed at any time.
+All settings can be changed later.
 - **Project selection combo box**: Select a project to load and edit its parameters in the window.
 - **Delete button**: Delete the currently selected project.
 - **Import button**: Import a project configuration.
 This will overwrite the current project's settings except for its name.